FlaccidFacade/fast-api-podman/README.md

 # fast-api-podman
-This repository is to test the usability of fast-api framework work podman.
+This repository is to practice initial startup of fast-api framework and podman.

-This project was done on a windows 11 OS using
+See # Environment at bottom of document to see system definition used for this project.

 # Steps Taken